PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

    cache the negative answer.
 ~~~

-Thus, if the TTL of the SOA in the zone is lower than the SOA MINIMUM value (the last number in a SOA record),
+Thus, if the TTL of the SOA in the zone is lower than the SOA MINIMUM value (the last number in the SOA record),
-the authoritative server sends that lower value as the TTL in the returned SOA record.
+the authoritative server sends that lower value as the TTL of the returned SOA record.
-The resolver always uses the TTL of the returned SOA RRset value when setting the negative TTL in its cache.
+The resolver always uses the TTL of the returned SOA record when setting the negative TTL in its cache.

 However, [@!RFC4034] section 4 has this unfortunate text: